mboy29/Ft_linear_regression_42/README.md

 Final grade : 125 %

-Introductory project to computer security :
-    Introductory project to AI and Machine Learning.
+Introductory project to AI and Machine Learning :
     This project aims at creating a program that predicts the price of a car by using a linear function train with a gradient descent algorithm.

 Usage :